maxwellpettit/SocketTables/README.md

 This will continuously get/update/delete values from the server.

 ## Example Client
-The SocketTableClient class can be used to send/receive messages to the server.
+The SocketTableClient class can be used to send/receive messages to/from the server.
 The Python script below shows an example of how to get/update/delete values from the server.

 ```python
 from socketTableClient import SocketTableClient